Circle of Care | The Purple Pages | Directory of Resources and Services

 This company offers premier babysitting service, providing temporary, short term and emergency childcare services.
 They don’t take HUSKY insurance, but they offer somewhat affordable fees.
 They are flexible and can respond to last minute/same day requests.
 The cost for an annual membership is between $75-100, which is a one-time fee.
 The fee per hour is $20-25.

-There are many resources available for teens and young adults that can help to restore as much normalcy as possible – and while having cancer at any age – especially this one – is not easy, there are many unique opportunities that are available to you because of your diagnosis.
+There are many resources available for teens and young adults that can help create community and restore as much normalcy as possible.
+Having cancer at any age – especially this one – is not easy, but there are many unique opportunities that are available to you because of your diagnosis.

-This section can help you navigate some of the things that will be coming down the road and offer a bit of diversion along the way.
-Please reach out to people.
-If you have a resource that has helped you and you think should be added to this section - please email us at info@thecircleofcare.org
+This section can help you navigate some of the things that will be coming down the road and provides resources that offer a bit of diversion along the way.

 Circle of Care